BateaDjango/TotalShield/README.md

   This App usses the engines of 10 top antivirusses to scan your files.
 There is also an installer in the \TotalShield-master\TotalShield\TotalShieldSetup\bin\Release directory.
 Also the build directory is in the TotalShieldSetup\Resources\ path.

-  Please notice that this is not a commercial and official anti-virus solution and it might be detected as a threat by your current anti malware solution.
+  Please notice that this is not a commercial and official anti-virus solution and it might be detected as a threat by your current anti malware solution so you might have to add it in the White list in order to run it.

   Below you can see the Home page of the TotalShield app.
 It includes a short gif will all the antivirus engines' logos used to scan for threats and also contains a few information about current scan status if there is any scan running at the momment, the account status and information about the engines used for scanning selected by the user in the settings menu.
 ![](Images/Home.png)